sebastiansimmons/rust_book_2020/README.md

 I appreciate how Cargo handles crates and updating.

 ## Chapter 3: Common Programming Concepts
-I mostly skimmed this chapter since it's just syntax stuff.
-At the end of the chapter there were some suggested programs that I also included for completion's sake.
+I mostly skimmed this chapter since it's written without the assumption that everyone reading has used compiled languages before.